- About NFL Game Pass

 Moreover, virtual private networks hide your original IP address and replace it with another one.
 Your new IP will match the location of the VPN server you selected.
 In other words, if you connect to a server from Germany, your provider will grant you a Deutsch IP address.

-As a result, NFL Game Pass will read that you are inside Germany, allowing you to register to its international version.
+As a result, NFL Game Pass will read that you are inside Germany, allowing you to register for its international version.
 But if you access the streaming service from inside the US without a VPN, your American IP will reveal your actual location.
 Therefore, you’ll be stuck with the local Game Pass, which means that you can’t watch live matches.

 Now that you’re a bit familiar with VPNs and how they work, the first thing you should keep in mind is that they don’t offer the same services.
 Just like any other line of business, you have your premium providers and your bad providers.